 A: No way.
 The overwhelming majority of the survey respondents and workshop participants made it abundantly clear that purple IS Western's most distinguishing colour.
 We are changing our Pantone purple from PMS266 to PMS268 - this new purple is deeper and richer.
-The Pantone Color Matching System (PMS) is largely a standardized color reproduction system.
+The Pantone Colour Matching System (PMS) is largely a standardized colour reproduction system.

 A: In the coming months our detailed graphic standards website will outline acceptable colours that complement our official colours of purple, white and grey (silver) and how those colours should be used.